ejhall78/freeCodeCamp.KylieYing.PythonProjects/README.md

 ** Please Note - you need to have the TicTacToePlayers file downloaded in order to play both versions of Tic Tac Toe

-7. NaieveSearch - Enter a list of numbers and a target number and find out where in the list your target number is
+7. NaiveSearch - Enter a list of numbers and a target number and find out where in the list your target number is

+8. BinarySearch - Compares times taken to search through a list of 10,000 random numbers in a Naive way and a Binary way